joshnagudiguntal/Week-1_ev_project/README.md

+Week-1 Chatbot Creation & EV Vehicle_Price_Prediction
 This project focuses on predicting the price of Electric Vehicles (EVs) using *Machine Learning* techniques.
 It includes a dataset of 200 EV models with various features such as range, battery capacity, charging time, and more.

-The goal is to build a predictive model that estimates EV prices based on these key parameters.
+The goal is to build a predictive model that estimates EV prices and helps understand the factors affecting an EV's range

 ---
+## Problem Statement
+Electric Vehicles are becoming increasingly popular,but their prices and performance vary based on several technical specifications
+The Aim of this project is to:
+-Predict the **price** of an Electric Vehicle based on its specifications -Learn how to **forecast the range**(distance the Ev can travel on a full charge)

 ## 📂 Files Included
 - *ev_dataset.csv* — Dataset containing details of 200 Electric Vehicles.